Do your Syzygiums have zits ?

 Some areas are more prone to attack so you may need to select your Syzygium species a little more carefully.

-So how do we deal with the pesky little pest’s.
-When you see the damage it’s generally too late the damage can’t be reversed.
-If it’s a mild attack it’s not really going to affect the health of the plant just make it look a little ugly, spray with white oil and a systemic insecticide spray like Confidoror, this will kill the nymphs, (Systemic sprays are chemicals that will travel through the plant and remain in the plant tissue for a period of time).
-If it’s a severe attack it’s a good idea to prune the damage out spray with White oil and Confidor or Rogor and feed the plant as well as treat with Seasol to improve the health.
+So, how do we deal with the pesky little pests?
+When you see the damage it’s generally too late and the damage can’t be reversed.
+If it’s a mild attack it’s not really going to affect the health of the plant, just spray with white oil and a systemic insecticide spray such as Confidoror – this will kill the nymphs (Systemic sprays are chemicals that will travel through the plant and remain in the plant tissue for a period of time).
+If it’s a severe attack it’s a good idea to prune the damage out and spray with white oil and Confidor/ Rogor and feed the plant as well as treat with Seasol to improve the health.